nehaljwani/team.exiv2.org/book/IMaEA.md

 In parallel with "the dots", major work is being carried to prepare Exiv2 for the future.
 Dan and Luis are working on v0.28 which will be released in 2020.
 This is a considerable reworking of the code into C++11.

 I'm delighted by the work done by Dan, Luis and Kevin to deal with the assault of the security people.
 I believe we are responding effectively to security issues.
-None-the-less, they have dominated the development of Exiv2 for at least two years and many ideas could not be pursued because security has consumed our engineering resources.
+None-the-less, they have dominated the development of Exiv2 for at least two years and many ideas could not be pursued because security consumed our engineering resources.

 [TOC](#TOC)
 <div id="future">
 ### Future Development Projects

 The code is in good shape, our release process is solid and we have comprehensive user documentation.
 As photography develops, there will be many new cameras and more image formats such as CR3, HEIF and BigTiff.
-Exiv2 Video support is weak and has deprecated in v0.27.
+Exiv2 Video support is weak and was deprecated in v0.27.
 It will be removed in 0.28.

-A long standing project for Exiv2 is a _**unified metadata container**_.
+A long standing project for Exiv2 is a **unified metadata container**.
 There is an implementation of this in the SVN repository.
 Currently we have three containers for Exif, Iptc and Xmp.
 This is clumsy.
 We also have a restriction of one image per file.
-Perhaps both projects can be combined and have a common solution.
+Perhaps both restrictions have a common solution.

 The toolset used in Software Engineering evolves with time.
 C++ has been around for about 35 years and, while many complain about it, I expect it will out-live most of us.
 None-the-less, languages which are less vulnerable to security issues may lead the project to a re-write in a new language such as Rust.
 I hope this book provides the necessary understanding of metadata to support such an undertaking.